ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    > A YANG grouping that defines flexi-grid label steps as defined in
      {{!I-D.ietf-teas-rfc8776-update}}.

+   wdm-label-start-end:

+  > A YANG grouping that combines the definition of label-start/label-end information
+    that was defined separately in wson-label-start-end and flexi-grid-label-start-end, to support optical network scenarios that contain both fixed- and flexi-grid links.

+   wdm-label-hop:

+  > A YANG grouping that combines the definition of label hop information
+    that was defined separately in wson-label-hop and flexi-grid-label-hop, to support optical network scenarios that contain both fixed- and flexi-grid links.

+   wdm-label-range-info:

+  > A YANG grouping that combines the definition of label range information
+    that was defined separately in wson-label-range-info and flexi-grid-label-range-info, to support optical network scenarios that contain both fixed- and flexi-grid links.

+   wdm-label-step:

+  > A YANG grouping that combines the definition of label step information
+    defined separately in wson-label-step and flexi-grid-label-step,
+	to support optical network scenarios that contain both fixed- and flexi-grid links.

    transceiver-capabilities:

    > a YANG grouping to define the transceiver capabilities (also called